opencv/opencv/modules/core/doc/drawing_functions.rst

 ----------------
 Approximates an elliptic arc with a polyline.

-.. ocv:function:: void ellipse2Poly( Point center, Size axes, int angle,                   int startAngle, int endAngle, int delta,                   vector<Point>& pts )
+.. ocv:function:: void ellipse2Poly( Point center, Size axes, int angle, int arcStart, int arcEnd, int delta, vector<Point>& pts )

 .. ocv:pyfunction:: cv2.ellipse2Poly(center, axes, angle, arcStart, arcEnd, delta) -> pts

     :param center: Center of the arc.

     :param axes: Half-sizes of the arc.
 See the  :ocv:func:`ellipse`  for details.

     :param angle: Rotation angle of the ellipse in degrees.
 See the  :ocv:func:`ellipse`  for details.

-    :param startAngle: Starting angle of the elliptic arc in degrees.
+    :param arcStart: Starting angle of the elliptic arc in degrees.

-    :param endAngle: Ending angle of the elliptic arc in degrees.
+    :param arcEnd: Ending angle of the elliptic arc in degrees.

     :param delta: Angle between the subsequent polyline vertices.
 It defines the approximation accuracy.